 - Cougar Town plays this distinctly not for laughs.
 Late in season four, Jules takes her father to the doctor for what she thinks is an overdue physical only to discover he'd already gone the previous month and forgot about it.
 It turns out he's stricken with Alzheimer's.

 - Geriatric issues show up several times on Scrubs, naturally.
 There's Johnny, the tackling Alzheimer's patient, Pickles (an old man who only says "Pickles!"), and more.

-- An Emmy Bait episode of The West Wing sent C.J.
+- An Emmy Bait episode sent C.J.
 Cregg home to visit with her father, whose struggling with Alzheimer's.
 Notable in that it depicts and describes the condition accurately.
 Also, it's heartbreaking.